ID Watchdog: Your Payment Options

 How much does ID Watchdog cost?

 ID Watchdog’s cost varies depending on which plan you select.
-Here’s the breakdown for the Plus and Premium plans for ID Watchdog:
+Here’s the breakdown for the Select and Premium plans for ID Watchdog:

 What are the best identity theft protection services?